happenslol/woof/README.md

 # Woof

-`woof` is a simple code generator for translations.
+`woof` is a simple translation code generator.

 ## How it works